Loganville

 Directions

 From Sierra City, drive 2 miles west on Highway 49.
-The campground is on the right side of the highway across from the Loganville RV Dump Station on the North Yuba River.
+The campground is on the right along the North Yuba River.
+From Downieville, take Highway 49 north about 17 miles; the campground is on the right across from the Loganville RV Dump Station.

 Amenities